Forbidden Doors:

 The Invitation

 Six Saturday mornings to discover what your midnight reading already knows.
-From April 11 through May 16, gather with an intimate circle of romance readers ready to decode their hunger.
+From May 16 through June 27, gather with an intimate circle of romance readers ready to decode their hunger.

 The Details: